MarcelloMuy/ci-ms1-rickshaw-tours/README.md

 ## 1.4 Typography
   [Go to the top](#table-of-contents)

   Two fonts were used for this design.
-Open Sans for body elements and Raleway for main headings, Sans serif was used as backup font in both cases.
+Open Sans for body elements and Raleway for main headings, Sans Serif was used as backup font in both cases.

 <a name="wireframes"></a>
 ## 1.5 Site Skeleton
   [Go to the top](#table-of-contents)

-[balsamiq](https://balsamiq.com/) was used to create the wireframes for this website.
+[balsamiq](https://balsamiq.com/) was used to create the wireframes for the website.

 The mobile version of the wireframes are presented below.